 Let’s look at two cases – the 2001 9/11 terror attacks in the United States, and the 2011 Tōhoku earthquake and tsunami (which triggered the Fukushima disaster) in Japan.

 In an average year in the United States, the number of deaths from terrorism is very, very low.
 In 2016, it accounted for an estimated 68 deaths (0.002 percent of total US deaths).
 Communicating this low level of relative risk was the primary aim of the RSS’s choice of International Statistic of 2017.
 What this statistic fails to capture however is the inherent volatility in this level of frequency.

-In the chart below we see the number of fatalities from terrorist attacks in the United States, based on published data and definitions from the Global Terrorism Database (GTD) from 1970 to 2016.
-For almost the entirety of this 46-year timespan, we see that annual deaths are typically in the range of single digits or tens of deaths.
+In this chart, we see the number of fatalities from terrorist attacks in the United States, based on published data and definitions from the Global Terrorism Database (GTD) since 1970.
+For almost the entirety of this timespan, we see that annual deaths are typically in the range of single digits or tens of deaths.

 Then we see a major spike: the 9/11 terror attacks in 2001 which killed approximately 3,000 people – most estimates are close to this figure; reported mortality from the GTD are 3005 deaths.
 Within the context of this 40 to 50 year trend, this is a dramatic outlier.
 Within a single year, deaths increased two to three orders of magnitude.
 Such dramatic spikes are not seen across most causes of death.

 This is why we must therefore introduce caution – and perhaps treat such deaths differently – when assessing probability or risk.
 If we were to take the average annual deaths over this period, or the years spanning 1970 to 2000, we could otherwise make the mistake of concluding that our risk from such events was close to zero.
 In 2001 we would have been wrong.